Categories: Mobile

 Broadcast media check-in service IntoNow acquired by Yahoo!

-Only twelve weeks after launch media check-in service IntoNow has been acquired by Yahoo! for speculated $30 million dollars.
+Only twelve weeks after launch media check-in service IntoNow has been acquired by Yahoo! for a speculated $30 million dollars.
 The service exists as an iPhone application that provides real-time social experiences around broadcast media programming.

 IntoNow iPhone app